Capital Construction Updates

 UM Forest Biomaterials Innovation Center

-Consistent with the opportunities identified by FOR/Maine, this project would build and equip the Forest Biomaterials Innovation Center, a 7,500-square-foot extension of the existing University of Maine Process Development Center, where researchers and entrepreneurs can develop new, forest-based products to transition their ideas from the lab bench to pilot scale.
+Consistent with the opportunities identified by FOR/Maine, this project would build and equip the Forest Biomaterials Innovation Center, a 7,500-square-foot extension of the existing UMaine Process Development Center, where researchers and entrepreneurs can develop new forest-based products and transition their ideas from the lab bench to pilot-scale.
 A pilot-scale demonstration is needed to commercialize new technologies.
 The lack of such facilities hinders the development of new markets for wood and wood residuals and thus jobs and economic opportunity for Maine’s forest economy and dependent rural communities.
-Funding of $7 million is through FY24 Congressional Directed Spending secured by U.S. Sens.
+Funding of $7 million is through FY24 CDS secured by U.S. Sens.
 Collins and King at the request of UMS.
 SMRT/Perkins Eastman was selected as the design firm, and Sheridan Construction was awarded as the construction manager.
-Programming and the first phase of design are underway.
-Construction is anticipated to start in the fall of 2026
+Programming and the first design phase are underway.
+Construction is anticipated to start in the fall of 2026.

 Rendering provided by SMRT / Perkins Eastman